 To enforce provisions of state election laws pertaining to elections, primaries and referenda.
 The Commission is charged with the specific responsibility to conduct investigations of election complaints, review campaign finance statements filed by candidates, political parties and political committees, issue advisory opinions concerning requirements of the campaign finance laws and suggest revisions to the election laws to the Connecticut General Assembly.

-Commission’s turnover time for resolving cases averaged 79 days, 27 days more
+The Commission’s turnover time for resolving cases continued to improve

-· To resolve complaints swiftly and reduce need for full administrative hearings
+· To continue to resolve complaints swiftly and reduce need for full administrative hearings

-· To reduce and prevent violations through enhanced training and educational efforts
+· To reduce and prevent violations through training and educational efforts

 · To suggest revisions to the General Assembly concerning election laws which strengthen accountability in the election process and improve the public’s confidence in elected officials